tdmarkham00/imdb-top250/README.md

 ### Contents
-This repository contains an ipynb containing the code used and a csv of the data exported from the python environment.
+This repository contains notebooks containing the code used and a csv of the data exported from the python environment.